kiegroup/droolsjbpm-integration/kie-maven-plugin/IntegrationTests.md

 2) uses the generated kjar

 They are written following the maven standard layout and they features the maven-invoker-plugin.
-For each of those test, there is a specific directory under _src/it_.
+For each of those tests, there is a specific directory under _src/it_.
 Poms and sources are filtered to have the current drools version during execution.
-Surefire (unit) tests are excluded, while integration (falsafe) ones are executed.
+Surefire (unit) tests are excluded, while integration (failsafe) ones are executed.
 To allow that, test classes must be named with trailing "IT" (e.g. _BuildPMMLTrustyTestIT_).
-If java tests classes needs to be filtered, they have to be put under _src/test/java-filtered_ directory (from here, they will be filtered and pasted under _scr/test/java_ one).
+If java tests classes needs to be filtered, they have to be put under _src/test/java-filtered_ directory (from here, they will be filtered and copied under _scr/test/java_ one).
-Test compilation and reports may be found under _target/it/{module_name}_ directory.
+Test compilations and reports may be found under _target/it/{module_name}_ directory.
 _target/it/{module_name}/build.log_ will contain overall build output, while additionally test reports may be found under _target/it/{module_name}/target/failsafe-reports_ and _target/it/{module_name}/target/surefire_